This section of Ch. 5 will cover the following topics:

 Notice that whether you put a title in quotes or italics gives your reader information.

-- Use quotation marks to enclose direct quotes and titles of short works.
+- Use quotation marks to enclose direct quotes and the titles of short works.

-- Use italics to enclose the titles of long works.
+- Use italics for the titles of long works and foreign words.

 - Don’t use underlining for anything other than live links.